baikonur-oss/docs/README.md

 Baikonur is an open source [Terraform Modules](https://www.terraform.io/docs/modules/usage.html) project by [CyberAgent, Inc.](https://www.cyberagent.co.jp/en/)

 Baikonur started as an internal project in 2018, and quickly grew to over 50 modules.
-We are releasing select most popular and unique modules in this organization.
+We are releasing select most popular and unique modules here.

 Baikonur project name comes from [Baikonur Cosmodrome](https://en.wikipedia.org/wiki/Baikonur_Cosmodrome), a spaceport located in Kazakhstan known for launching the first artificial satellite and the first human spaceflight.